roc-lang/roc/www/wip_new_website/content/index.md

 <style>
-/* Hide the "home" link on the homepage, so we don't have two big Roc logos (one redundant).
+/* Hide the "home" link on the homepage, so we don't render a second Roc logo next to the big one.
 Do this without taking it out of the layout (which would reposition the other nav links due to their relying on justify-content: space-between to effectively right-align them). */
 #nav-home-link {